-Canon 100D versus Panasonic GX8
+Canon 100D vs Panasonic GX8

 The Canon EOS 100D (called Canon SL1 in some regions) and the Panasonic Lumix DMC-GX8 are two digital cameras that were revealed to the public, respectively, in March 2013 and July 2015.
 The 100D is a DSLR, while the GX8 is a mirrorless interchangeable lens camera.
 The cameras are based on an APS-C (100D) and a Four Thirds (GX8) sensor.
-The Canon has a resolution of 17.9 megapixel, whereas the Panasonic provides 20.2 MP.
+The Canon has a resolution of 17.9 megapixels, whereas the Panasonic provides 20.2 MP.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Panasonic GX8 is somewhat smaller (3 percent) than the Canon 100D.
 However, the GX8 is markedly heavier (20 percent) than the 100D.
 It is noteworthy in this context that the GX8 is splash and dust-proof, while the 100D does not feature any corresponding weather-sealing.